fehler/building-beautiful-uis/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 In this chapter **I’ll introduce the fundamental building blocks that interfaces are made from**: Objects, Elements, Components, Pages and Flows. **I’ll break apart a series of interface elements** – which I’ll also provide as swipe files for reference – **and I’ll analyse how everything we use in an interface is constructed from simple building blocks**.

-I’ve created a series of supporting files – PDF scratch files and Adobe XD artboards – to accompany this chapter (and many of the other chapters).
-These walk through the process for more visual learners and can be used alongside the book.
+I’ve created a series of supporting files – PDF scratch files and Adobe XD artboards – to accompany this chapter (and many of the other chapters). **These supporting files walk through the process for more visual learners and can be used alongside the book.**